-To deliver a comprehensive training program on regulatory alignment and embedding the sustainability ESG Cultural Shift within MHA.
+Training and Development: To deliver a comprehensive training programme on regulatory alignment and embedding the sustainability ESG cultural shift within MHA.

 Climate reporting data on emissions is Backward-looking.
-MHA believes that absolute emissions and carbon footprint are an appropriate starting point which has served to illustrate its baseline.
+MHA believes that absolute emissions and carbon footprint are an appropriate starting point, which serve to illustrate its baseline.
 MHA has identified its current emissions intensity and intends to plan a forward looking assessments of projected emissions to produce a more scientific based narrative, which will see how MHA is progressing toward the temperature goal of the Paris Agreement, which calls for countries to limit global warming to well below 2°C, and ideally 1.5°C.